Uprightbalance/serverless-system-webapp/README.md

 This project involved troubleshooting and resolving issues that commonly appear in real infrastructure work, including:

-* Terraform module input mismatches
+* Terraform state management
-* Lambda packaging/runtime issues
-* API Gateway invoke permission problems
+* IAM permission issues
-* CloudFront / S3 access denied issues
+* CloudFront + S3 restrictions
-* missing Terraform outputs
+* Lambda packaging/debugging
+* API Gateway integration issues
+* Monitoring and alert setup
+* Cost visibility implementation

 > These were real issues — with patience and rollback on my part i was able to resolve all in good time.